crowdsecurity/opnsense-plugin-crowdsec/README.md

 Installation
 ------------

-> If you have previously used v0.0.5, you had to create a couple of Alias and
+> If you are upgrading from v0.0.5, you had to create a couple of Alias and
 > related Rules objects in the admin interface.
 This is not necessary anymore.
 > It's a good idea to remove them before upgrading, to avoid any conflict and
 > test the new automated configuration.
 You can do that under Firewall -> Aliases